 The content provided in this book is not case specific and should not be considered legal advice.
 This book was written to help illustrate the process and the events that surround a workers' compensation claim.
-In the event that you are injured on the job, you should consult with an attorney about your case and not rely on the information provided in this book.
+If you are injured on the job, you should consult with an attorney about your case and not rely on the information provided in this book.
+The Chris Hudson Law Group cannot offer any specific legal advice without a signed employment agreement.